dilyarabegaly/polarization-officials-r/README.md

 - **Kirkland (2014)** — cross-partisan cosponsorship as a measure of collaboration
 - **Caughey & Warshaw (2018)** — mass and elite polarization at the state level
 - **Broockman & Skovron (2018)** — how electoral competition shapes legislative behavior

-The `collaborative_identity` measure is conceptually related to the "shared identity as public servant" theory of change in polarization reduction research.

----